Here is what you can look forward to with this blog:

 What other questions come up for you when you consider cornerstone content?
 Reach out to the Simplified Team if you have further questions on how we can help you.
-Cornerstones are the next step in our process to make sure your SEO maintains, and you continue to draw in your people.
+If you’re working on cornerstone content, you’re probably our ideal client, because we love optimizing these blog posts for SEO!
+In summary, cornerstones are the next step in our process to make sure your SEO maintains, and you continue to draw in your people.
 How you put yourself out on the internet professionally impacts your direct traffic.
 Write meaningful and useful blogs that provoke action, thought, and give resources to your current and potential clients.
 If you’re looking for someone to guide you in that process, get in touch with Simplified SEO Consulting.
 You will work with skilled mental health SEO specialists who are passionate about the field.
 To get started follow these simple steps:

 - Schedule a consultation with our Client Success Specialist

 - Start working with the clients that you serve best.

 Simplified SEO consulting offers a wide range of services that can help you begin working with your people.
 We offer Done for You SEO Service packages, online courses, and SEO training opportunities.
 Our most popular course includes our “Top of Google” online course and we have 12 weeks of intensive SEO for those who want to learn with a guide.
 For those looking for a more specialized package, we also offer an SEO strategy package.
 To get started, schedule a consultation with our Client Success Specialist today!